DAVMCKII/readme-generator/README.md

   # Description
-  This is a test to see if my reafme generator works properly
+  This project is a readme generator that was created using inquirer.
+The purpose of the project is to show my skill in using backend technology using Node.js.
   ## Installation
   npm inquirer
   ## Usage